 There are many kinds of fear.
 There is a fear of failure, rejection, abandonment, and loss of relationships, but nothing tops our existential fear of death.
-Facing this insecurity brings about the existential crisis we know as the “dark night of the soul.”
-It can be a doorway to a spiritual awakening.
-But religion turns these fears into a cash flow jackpot.
+This insecurity brings up the personal crisis, the dark night of the soul.
+This can be a doorway to self-development.
+But here is where religion turns these fears into a cash flow jackpot.
 How do they do it?

-The fear of death is one of the first major questions we have.
-Children as young as two years old ask what happens when we die.
+What happens when we die.
+This is one of our first major questions about life.
+Children as young as two years old ask about what happens when we die.
 Many philosophers call this our existential fear.
 Children are open to accept anything their parent, caregiver or authority figure tells them.

-It’s that moment we realize all things die, including us.
-Our existential fear of health prompts us to seek answers.
+It’s that moment we realize all things die, including us, our existential fear of health prompts us to seek answers.
 This is the critical phase.
-This innate fear should stimulate our spiritual quest.
-That’s when some religions step in with the antidote to the fear of death.
+This innate fear should stimulate our spiritual quest, but here’s often where religions step in the antidote to the fear of death.
 All you need to do is to believe what they tell you.

 The concept of awareness living after death is a philosophy found in many religions.
 Even those don’t follow a religion ascribe to some afterlife beliefs.
 Some call it life after death, later life, or the Afterlife.
-Most variations of this concept are mutually exclusive to a specific religious paradigm.
-That means the life after death benefits have certain conditions.
+Most variations of this concept are mutually exclusive.
+That means the life after death benefits have certain conditions based on your religion.

-Many Religions offer the antidote to the fear of death.
-This antidote is often a new and better life in a celestial paradise or maybe a harem of virgins is your thing.
-The promise of something better than their ordinary life helps people cover up the fear of death.
+Many Religions offer specific afterlife benefits as the antidote to the fear of death.
+This antidote is often a new and better life in the hereafter, a celestial paradise or maybe a harem of virgins is your thing.
+The promise of something better than their current life helps cover up the fear of death.
 These answers are comforting, but this comfort is fragile.

-With the Afterlife for sale from so many religions, it’s hard to pick the right one.
-Luckily, most people who are a part of religion don’t pick their hereafter beliefs, it comes along with the package of religion.
+With the Afterlife for sale from so many religions, which is the right one.
+Most people who are a part of religion don’t pick their hereafter beliefs, it comes along with the package of religion.
 There are no options.
 Some are born into their faith.
 So, children and the vulnerable rarely have a choice.
-Sometimes the beliefs about “life after death” are an integral part of religious beliefs or creeds.
+Sometimes, the beliefs about life after death are an integral part of religious beliefs or creeds.
 When you live all your life believing something, you don’t question it.

-Not surprisingly, many religions use the life after death concept as an effective recruitment and retention tool.
-However, the Abrahamic faiths surpass others in their rebranding efforts.
-The sale of this concept is big business and has been for centuries.
-It is recession-proof.
+Many religions use the hereafter as a recruitment and retention tool, but the Abrahamic faiths surpass others in their marketing efforts.
+The sale of the afterlife is big business and has been for centuries.
+It is war proof and recession-proof.
+(2)

 “Eternal suffering awaits anyone who questions God’s infinite love.” ― Bill Hicks

-Afterlife or life after death beliefs fails to provide an effective antidote for fear of death.
+Afterlife or life after death, benefits don’t actually provide an effective antidote for fear of death.
 It merely substitutes the fear of death; for fear of Hell.
-You must submit to the belief system’s tenets if you want to get the benefits when you die.
+You must submit to the belief system’s tenets if you want to get the benefits.
+How successful is this scheme?

 Christianity sets the Hereafter Death Sales Record!

 It’s all about continually triggering our fear.
 It doesn’t matter how intelligent you are.
 The more you expose yourself to this propaganda, the more susceptible you become, the more likely you are to believe other aspects of superstition.
 The more afraid and insecure you are, the more vulnerable you are.
-That makes you a life-long paying customer.
+That makes you a lifelong paying customer.
 Heck, you may even leave something in your will to help ensure you make it to heaven—no way to tell.